EDUCATIONAL TRAVEL

 Upon arrival at the airport, meet your guide and transfer to a centrally located hotel located near downtown Ulaanbaatar.
 Enjoy a welcome dinner at a fine local restaurant.
 Ulaanbaatar offers a contrast between ancient traditions and the dawning of a 21st century democracy, which can be seen in the traditional gers and Buddhist monasteries coexisting with modern high-rises.

-(Overnight at Hotel Bayangol or similar; D)
+(Overnight at Hotel Shangri La or similar; D)

 Day 2.
 Sep 7.
 Fly to Gobi desert and drive to base camp at Nemegt Formations.
 Overnight at expedition style base camp.